openstack/openstack-manuals/doc/networking-guide/source/scenario_legacy_ovs.rst

       Open vSwitch integration bridge ``br-int``.

    #.
 The Open vSwitch integration bridge ``br-int`` replaces the actual
-      VLAN tag tenant network 1 with the internal tag.
+      VLAN tag project network 1 with the internal tag.

 #.
-For VXLAN and GRE tenant networks:
+For VXLAN and GRE project networks:

    #.
 The tunnel interface forwards the packet to the Open vSwitch tunnel
       bridge ``br-tun``.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` unwraps the packet and adds
-      the internal tag for tenant network 1.
+      the internal tag for project network 1.

    #.
 The Open vSwitch tunnel bridge ``br-tun`` forwards the packet to the
       Open vSwitch integration bridge ``br-int``.